swavans/home-assistant-marstek-local-api/README.md

 2. Search for **"Marstek Local API"** and click on it.
 3. Click the **DOWNLOAD** button and wait for the installation to complete.
 4.  **Restart Home Assistant** when prompted.

+## Option 2: Manual Installation

+If HACS installation doesn't work, you can install manually:

+1. Download the latest release from the [GitHub releases page](https://github.com/swavans/home-assistant-marstek-local-api/releases)
+2. Extract the contents
+3. Copy the `custom_components/marstek-local-api` folder to your Home Assistant `config/custom_components/` directory
+4. Restart Home Assistant
+5. Add the integration through the UI

 ### Step 3 Setup integration